 (things that raise your chance of getting osteoarthritis that we cannot affect)

 Cartilage is a living tissue that can age and weaken over the years.
 Osteoarthritis can happen at the early age of 30.
 However, people are more likely to have osteoarthritis after the age of 50.

 Women get osteoarthritis more often than men.
 Women get osteoarthritis more often in the knees and hands.
 Men get osteoarthritis more often in the hips.

 Delicate cartilage can run in the family.
 So, you are more likely to get osteoarthritis if someone in your family had it too.

-Some factors can be modified to reduce the risk or reduce the severity of osteoarthritis.
+(things that can be modified to reduce the risk or reduce the severity of osteoarthritis)